davenaylor/postie/readme.txt

 Attachments are now processed in the order they were attached.

 == CHANGELOG ==
+= 1.7.6 (2015-08-13) =
+* Added setting to control whether the featured image is included in the post or not.
+* Added 2 new filters, postie_comment_before and postie_comment_after

 = 1.7.5 (2015-08-06) =
 * If featured image is enabled, the featured image will no longer appear in the post.